Access Committee Resource Site

 The Accounting Accreditation Committee (AAC) oversees initial accreditation and continuous improvement review processes to ensure consistency of Accreditation Standards application and equity of recommendations across teams and across programs reviewed.

 AAC is composed of a minimum of 10 members and a maximum of 20 members, plus an AAC Chair and AAC Vice Chair appointed by the Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made).

-The AAC chair is usually a dean (or chief officer) or accounting school director or unit head with a background in accounting or a current or previous accounting program administrator from an organization with AACSB Accounting Accreditation.
-Normally, AAC representatives are members of Organizations with accounting accreditation.
-The majority are current or previous administrators of accounting programs; other members include deans (or chief officers) and non-educational members.
+The AAC Chair is normally a dean (or chief officer) or Accounting School Director or unit head with a background in accounting, or a current or previous accounting program administrator from an Organization with AACSB accounting accreditation.
+Normally, AAC members are representatives of Organizations with accounting accreditation.
+The majority are current or previous administrators of accounting programs; other members include deans (or chief officers) and representatives of business Organizations.
 Normally, AAC members serve staggered three-year terms, up to a maximum of two consecutive terms.
-Normally, the AAC chair serves two consecutive one-year terms.
+Normally, the AAC Chair serves two consecutive one-year terms.

 Brian McGuire, University of Southern Indiana

 Maria Baltar ([email protected])